ARTICLES

 2. Former Mitsui Bank Otaru Branch

 This is the Former Mitsui Bank Otaru Branch, a masterpiece of architecture in Otaru, Hokkaido.
-The most breathtaking feature is the beautiful ceiling with its surrounding gallery in the atrium and ornate plaster decorations.
-They hold art performances using projection mapping here, which is definitely something to see.
+The most breathtaking feature is the beautiful ceiling with its plaster-decorated patterns, surrounding a galleried atrium.
+An art performance using projection mapping is held here, which is definitely a must-see.

 It was built in 1927, designed by the Sone Chujo Architectural Office.
 It is one of the buildings that conveys the pre-war appearance of Otaru, which prospered from herring fishing and was even called the "Wall Street of the North."